1st Time DUI, Commercial DUI, Underage DUI

 Casey Ebsary has handled hundreds of Hillsborough D U I cases and knows how to help you with your Hillsborough DUI.
 He has represented clients in driving under the influence, driving while intoxicated and in other types of civil and criminal cases in many of Florida’s counties.
 He worked for the State of Florida in prosecution (Assistant State Attorney) and defense Assistant Public Defender).

-The Tampa Bay area also includes Pinellas, and Pasco Counties.
-The Tampa Bay area also includes cities and townships of Tampa, Clearwater, St. Petersburg, Land O Lakes, Largo, Lutz, Temple Terrace, and the winter strawberry capital Plant City, to name a few.
+Our services extend to the broader Tampa Bay area, covering Pinellas and Pasco Counties.
+This includes various cities and townships such as Tampa, Clearwater, St. Petersburg, Land O Lakes, Largo, Lutz, Temple Terrace, and the winter strawberry capital, Plant City, among others.

-If you refuse to take a breath, blood, or urine test after being arrested, or if results of your breath test were .08% or above, your license will be suspended unless a written demand for an administrative hearing is filed within 10 days after arrest.
+If you decline to undergo a breath, blood, or urine test following an arrest or if the results of your breath test register .08% or higher, your license is at risk of suspension unless you submit a written demand for an administrative hearing within 10 days of the arrest.

-A fine of $500 to $5,000 and 50 hours of community service is usually imposed.
-The actual length of imprisonment is determined by the number of DUI convictions and the blood alcohol level and ranges from 6 months to 5 years.
-The duration that the vehicle is impounded depends on the defendants particular situation.
+Typically, a fine ranging from $500 to $5,000 and 50 hours of community service are imposed.
+The actual length of imprisonment is contingent upon the number of DUI convictions and the blood alcohol level, spanning from 6 months to 5 years.
+The duration of vehicle impoundment varies based on the specific circumstances of the defendant.

 Hillsborough County Florida DUI Hot Spots